AEXFoundation/Morph/README.md

 - **Command-Line Interface**: Seamlessly integrate into any workflow or automation script
 - **Extensible Filter Library**: Designed to support a vast collection of composable image filters
-- **Universal Integration**: Works with any application or development environment

 ## Status